BAMresearch/WEBSLAMD/README.md

 ##### AI-Optimization

 4. Materials Discovery:
-   Integrate data from the “Digital Lab” or upload your own material data.
+   Integrate data from the "Digital Lab" or upload your own material data.
 Enrich the data with lab results and adopt the knowledge to new recipes via artificial intelligence.
 Leverage socio-economic metrics to identify recipes tailored to your requirements.

 ### Installation